Joshua-Byrd/CS622_term_project/README.md

 # Desolate Depths: A Dungeon-Crawling Adventure
+Desolate Depths is a text-based adventure game in the style of Zork and Curses.
+Per the genre norm, the player is presented with a description of their current location and can enter commands such as 'go north', 'get shortsword', or 'consume health potion' to interact with the environment.
+Additionally, the game generates random encounters with monsters that the player is able to engage in combat with, possibly earning gold or items.

+During gameplay, the player can enter 'save' to save their character's state (it is also saved when exiting), and the character can be loaded if the play quits or is defeated.
+During each session and upon death, the player's stats are saved to an SQLite database, and the top players and character history can be viewed from the main menu.

+## Tech stack
+Desolate Depths is written fully in Java and utilizes an SQLite database.

 ## Running the Game
 Class *Main* contains the main method and acts as the entry point from which to run the game.